 Tenants who are illegally evicted often know they were wronged, but are hesitant and scared to fight back against a larger, deep-pocketed landlord.
 However, tenants who obtain representation and fight back with a lawsuit are able to regain control and put themselves in the drivers seat.
 Not only can this recover compensation, but it also helps tenants feel empowered and overcome the feelings of helplessness and of being taken advantage of that can occur after a wrongful eviction.

 Whitney, LLP’s attorneys have experience suing landlords and holding them accountable for their illegal and fraudulent actions.
-We offer Free Consultations, and our eviction clients pay no out of pocket costs or expenses.
+We offer Legal Consultations, and our eviction clients pay no out of pocket costs or expenses.
 Call 410 583 8000, or contact us online and we will be in touch.

 The Baltimore Sun published an article on July 11, 2020 covering an illegal eviction lawsuit that Whitney, LLP recently filed against Hendersen-Webb involving the Pebble Creek Apartments in Essex, MD.